SAT actions of discrete quantum groups and minimal injective extensions of their von Neumann algebras: Preliminaries

 In this section, we establish our notation, and briefly review some basic definitions and results concerning locally compact quantum groups and their actions.
-For more details we refer the reader to \cite{KV,KVvN}.
+For more details about the theory of locally compact quantum groups, we refer the reader to \cites{KV,KVvN}.
+Most parts of this paper are focused on discrete quantum groups, and all the facts we use concerning discrete and compact quantum group may be found in \cites{I, Ne, VV}.